This section describes the steps necessary to build Elyra in a development environment.

 Verify your miniconda environment

-python --version which python # Displays current python path pip --version which pip
+python --version which python # Displays current python path pip3 --version which pip3

 Python path must be under miniconda envs folder.
-Confirm pip location matches where miniconda is installed.
+Confirm pip3 location matches where miniconda is installed.

 conda install -y -c conda-forge/label/main nodejs